 You can also cook either steak using the reverse sear method to get the internal temperature to 145 degrees Fahrenheit on a meat thermometer.

-Now that you know the critical differences between a NY strip steak and ribeye steak, you can decide which one is right for you.
+Now that you know the critical differences between a New York strip steak and a ribeye steak, you can decide which one is right for you.

-No matter which one you choose, they are both great options for a delicious, juicy steak.
+No matter which one you choose, both New York strip and ribeye steaks are great options for a delicious, juicy steak.
 Just remember to cook them properly so that they are at their best.

 If you're looking for a service to bring quality, grass-fed New York strip and ribeye steaks to your door, my honest recommendation goes to ButcherBox.